 But by putting everything in its proper place, you can help your food last a little longer and avoid spending more at the grocery store.

 Does anyone love looking at plastic bags and cardboard boxes?
 I think not.
-Go ahead and remove the packaging around your fruit, eggs, cups of yogurt, cans of sparkling water, etc. Then, use clear matching containers to organize your items by category and corral them.
-This step will help your fridge feel a little more uniform and ensure that you can see exactly what's available.
-And if you have a surplus of condiments (I know I do), you can always use a small lazy Susan for everyday essentials, like ketchup and mustard.
+Go ahead and remove the packaging around your fruit, eggs, cups of yogurt, cans of sparkling water, etc. Then, use clear matching containers to corral and organize your items by category.
+This will help your fridge look more uniform and ensure that you can see exactly what's available.
+And if you have a surplus of condiments (I know I do), consider using a small lazy Susan for everyday essentials, like ketchup and mustard.

-Once you have your clear storage bins, label them with these pre-written stickers.
-This will help your family find what they're looking for and ensure that everything returns to its proper place in the refrigerator.
-The script-style handwriting is easy to read and lists everything from "cheeses" and "deli meats" to "leftovers," "snacks" and "sweeteners."
+Once you have your clear storage bins, label them with pre-written stickers.
+This will help your loved ones find what they're looking for and ensure that everything returns to its proper place in the refrigerator.
+The script-style handwriting is easy to read and lists everything from cheeses and deli meats to leftovers, snacks and sweeteners.

 You know that saying, "Out of sight, out of mind"?
 It's way too easy to forget about things like apples, berries and eggs because they're hidden at the back of a shelf or under a lid.
 So, I say empty all those perishables into colanders, crates and small fruit bowls, and then put them front and center where everyone can see them.
 This will remind your family to use the perishables first and help prevent unnecessary food waste.

 By now, you probably know that you should separate your fruits and vegetables.
-(Especially since most fruits produce a gas that can cause vegetables to decompose faster than usual.)
-But if you really want to make your fridge a feast for the eyes, then you can also install a bin with built-in dividers to further separate your items.
-A divided crisper drawer would prevent carrots and tomatoes from rolling around and make it easier for your kiddos to grab a healthy after-school snack.
+(Especially since most fruits produce a gas that can cause vegetables to decompose faster.)
+But if you really want to make your fridge a feast for the eyes, go a step further and separate those goods with a divided drawer, rather than tossing all your fruits or vegetables into one crisper.
+The container above would make meal prep a breeze and encourage your kiddos to grab a healthy after-school snack.